csantosbh/Lauen/docs/source/editor.rst

 The flyweights of standard components are defined in the :ref:`DefaultComponentManager.py server file <define-unique-component-id>`.
-Non-standard components have different flyweights, as specified below.
+Non-standard components have different flyweights, as specified further below.

+The list of all flyweights can be queried with the function ``getComponents()`` from the ``componentManager`` service.

 ------
 Script